junglok/tem-docs/docs/cryoSPARC.rst

   (consisting of web applcation, command core, and database) **for use by a number of users with the complete isolation and security of their project data**.
   This problem might be resolved with later versions of cryoSPARC after CryoSPARC re-designs the product with the concept of "Hub" (as mentioned in cryoSPARC forum https://discuss.cryosparc.com/t/use-linux-user-accounts/3480).
-  In the meanwhile, thus, we had to decide that each user must setup **a completely isolated cryoSPARC instance independently within thier own home directories**
+  In the meanwhile, thus, we had to decide that each group must setup **a completely isolated cryoSPARC instance independently within thier own home directories**
-  (/tem/home/<userhome>).
+  (/tem/scratch/<GroupDir>).
   This method relies on the UNIX system for security and is more tedious to manage but provides stronger access restrictions for users own dataset.
   For users convenience, we are ready to install and setup a cryoSPARC instance with **administrative automation codes on behalf of users**.